Perspective | No needle, but the damage was done: Here’s why jet injectors fell from favor

 “Now that I think of it, boot camp rumors weren’t unlike sitting around a campfire as a kid listening to scary stories,” wrote Jim.
 “Anyway, the ‘injection’ rumor was that some guy — always in another company — flinched just when the medic was giving him the injection and the air gun ripped a big gash across his arm and required stitches.”

 It wasn’t only soldiers who encountered the jet injector.
-In May of 1963, Betsy Thomas Amin-Arsala was a sophomore at Mount Holyoke College and preparing to spend the summer in Israel for an archaeological program.
+In May 1963, Betsy Thomas Amin-Arsala was a sophomore at Mount Holyoke College and preparing to spend the summer in Israel for an archaeological program.
 She needed a yellow fever shot, but no area doctors had access to the vaccine.

-“I had to get special permission to go to Westover Air Force base to find it,” wrote Betsy, of the District.
+“I had to get special permission to go to Westover Air Force base to find it,” wrote Betsy, who lives in the District.
 “And there I had to stand in line with hundreds of smiling and jeering GIs, stick out my arm and be injected by what looked and sounded to me like a gun.
 Now I know it was the jet injector!”

 Terrence H. Scout was shot in the arm several times as a recruit in the 1960s at “Fort Lost-in-the-Woods, Misery,” a.k.a.
 Fort Leonard Wood, Mo.

-“I was fascinated by the tool; wrote home about it and was sure it was the future,” wrote Terrence, of Purcellville, Va.
+“I was fascinated by the tool; wrote home about it and was sure it was the future,” wrote Terrence, who lives in Purcellville, Va.
 “Alas, I never saw or heard of it again until your column in today’s Post.
 Why?”

 There are several reasons.
 One is that the shots required patients to stay still as the end of the gun was applied and the trigger was pulled.
 The vaccine came out at 1,200 psi and if a person flinched — and the nozzle wasn’t butted up straight against the arm — the powerful stream of liquid could tear the skin.